DaveStrickland/SimplePracticalAstronomy/README.md

 they have a pedagogical value in being much simpler and easier to understand.
 To quote Richard Hamming, "The purpose of computing is insight, not numbers."

-Having used professional-level libraries such as SOFA, NOVAS, ERFA, other implementations of unknown provenance, and partial implementations of Meeus's Astronomical Algorithms @cite meeus_1998, I was motivated to create an implementation of PAWYC in order to be able to obtain:
+Having used professional-level libraries such as SOFA, NOVAS, ERFA, CSPICE, and other implementations of unknown provenance, and partial implementations of Meeus's Astronomical Algorithms @cite meeus_1998, I was motivated to create an implementation of PAWYC in order to be able to obtain:

 - The difference in accuracy of these other libraries, compared to the simplest possible algorithm
 - The lowest possible computational cost implementation for a given algorithm
 - A baseline, first-order-accurate, answer for any interesting value in order to have a sanity check on whether code using some other library is working correctly